szhielelp/JekyllTheme-ProjectGaia-Docs/docs/README.md

 ## Whats New in Version 2.0?

-1. New Layout for sidebar
+1. New sidebar design
-1. New Category page
+1. New category page design
-1. New Code Highlighter
+1. New code highlighter
-1. Latest Bootstrap
 1. Animations
 2. SCSS + ES6